koliseoapi/help/content/talks/categories.md

 ## Using categories in the agenda

-In the final agenda there is a form where your users can filter talks by categories.
+There is a form in the final agenda where your users can filter talks by categories.

 ## What's next